-Young members of the Israeli Defence Force.
+Young members of the Israeli Defense Force.
 (Image via.)

 Moriel Rothman doesn't sound bitter when he reflects on the contradictions that formed his childhood identity and eventual political outlook.
 In fact, he sounds more saddened, if anything.
 "On the one hand, my heroes were Israeli commandos, and on the other they were the young Jewish American Freedom Riders [Jewish civil rights activists in 1960s America].
 I held these two together without fully coming to terms with the fact that there might be a contradiction."

-New Profile, a self-declared movement for the demilitarisation of Israeli society, cites many reasons for why people may choose not to serve in the Israeli Defence Forces (IDF), including “economic, political, ideological, religious and medical reasons, as well as a refusal to join an oppressive, chauvinistic and violent program”.
+New Profile, a self-declared movement for the demilitarization of Israeli society, cites many reasons for why people may choose not to serve in the Israeli Defense Forces (IDF), including “economic, political, ideological, religious, and medical reasons, as well as a refusal to join an oppressive, chauvinistic, and violent program”.

 While the state is quick to sentence and usually imprison those who dare choose to publicly refuse military service for political reasons, social pressures are undoubtedly an equal or even greater deterrent for those who flirt with thoughts of refusal.